Share feedback

 Gordon use cases and examples

-$ docker ai "why did my postgres container crash?"
+$ docker ai "why is my postgres container crashing on startup?"

 $ docker ai "my build is failing at the pip install step, what's wrong?"